BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 bool i_am_lactose = true;
 bool food_has_lactose = true;
 bool i_can_eat_food = food_has_lactose && !i_am_lactose;

+printf("I can eat the food?: %d", i_can_eat_food); // Evaluates to false
 ```

 ### The `size_t` Type

+The `size_t` type is used to encode the size of objects.
+The maximum value it can represent is such that

 ### Arrays